 We all are familiar with the fact that “a picture is worth a thousand words” and it holds true for emails as well.
 Try including high quality images in your emails and sum up information in the form of a banner or two to get your story through to audience.

 6. Personalize Email For Better Results

-When writing emails, try adding personal touch to them by mentioning the name of sender as well as recipient.
+When email marketing for ecommerce, try adding personal touch to the emails by mentioning the name of sender as well as recipient.
 Also, refer to any previous sale that took place with them to get the conversation going.